Siddharth-Chandel/Walmart-sales-prediction/README.md

 - **Predictions vs Actuals:** Visual comparison of predicted and true sales.

 ## 💻 How to Run
-Open and run the report.ipynb notebook step-by-step using Jupyter Notebook or Jupyter Lab:
+Open and run the `report.ipynb` notebook step-by-step using Jupyter Notebook or Jupyter Lab:

 ```bash
 jupyter notebook report.ipynb
 ```

-Alternatively, view the report directly in report.html.
+Alternatively, view the report directly in `report.html`.

 ## 🤝 Contributions
 Contributions are welcome!
 If you'd like to improve the project:

 1. Fork the repository.
-2. Create a new branch: git checkout -b feature-branch.
+2. Create a new branch: ``` git checkout -b feature-branch. ```
 3. Submit a pull request.

 ## 📬 Contact